-IAFOR actively supports culture and the arts, namely by running internationally recognised awards for both documentary photography and photojournalism (IAFOR Documentary Photography Award) and documentary filmmaking (IAFOR Documentary Film Award), which are supported by leading institutions and organisations, including World Press Photo, the British Journal of Photography, University of the Arts London, RMIT and Medill School of Journalism, as well as the prestigious IAFOR Vladimir Devidé Haiku Award, which is supported by the Haiku International Association, the World Haiku Association and The Haiku Foundation.
+IAFOR actively supports culture and the arts, namely by running internationally recognised awards for both documentary photography and photojournalism (IAFOR Documentary Photography Award) and documentary filmmaking (IAFOR Documentary Film Award), which are supported by leading institutions and organisations, including World Press Photo, Metro Imaging, MediaStorm, Think Tank Photo, University of the Arts London, RMIT and Medill School of Journalism, as well as the prestigious IAFOR Vladimir Devidé Haiku Award, which is supported by the Haiku International Association, the World Haiku Association and The Haiku Foundation.

 As well as providing excellent opportunities for meeting and interacting with some of the biggest names in the fields of cultural and area studies, IAFOR conferences create an intellectually challenging yet friendly environment for the presentation and nurturing of new ideas, which is encouraging of the research synergies that drive new developments, and create new knowledge.
 We look forward to your very active participation.

-The speakers shown below, among others, have presented their research at IAFOR's conferences on cultural and area studies.
+The following speakers, among others, have presented their research at IAFOR's conferences on cultural and area studies.

 Other IAFOR Cultural & Area Studies Conferences